I’ve noticed a common theme among crossdressers and transgender women, and it’s that many were aware of their gender identity from a young age.

 When did you first realize you were female or had a feminine side?
-Did this awareness start in childhood, or did it develop later in life?
+Was this something you felt as a child, or did it develop over time?

 Love,